Facebook iconHow to Run a Flutter App in VS Code: Step-by-Step Guide

 4. Install Android Studio (Optional)

-If you’re developing for Android, installing Android Studio is recommended as it provides an Android emulator and the necessary SDK tools.
+If you plan to run Flutter apps on Android, installing Android Studio is recommended because it provides the Android SDK, platform tools, and emulator required for most development workflows.
 Download it from the official site and set it up.

 5. Xcode Setup for iOS